A driver has been charged with allegedly causing a horror car crash which killed two child passengers in Sydney’s south.

 The driver, a 33-year-old man, suffered serious injuries in the crash.

-A young girl was also in the car and suffered minor injuries.
+A young girl, aged nine, was also in the car and suffered minor injuries.

 The driver was taken to St George Hospital where he remained on Saturday under police guard.

 Police on Saturday afternoon charged the man while he was still in hospital.

 The man, from Beverly Hills, faces two counts of dangerous driving causing death and one count of causing bodily harm by misconduct.

 He will appear in court via a bedside hearing on Sunday.

 NSW Police Crash Investigations Unit Detective Inspector Jason Hogan described the incident as “a particularly nasty crash”.

 Local police were quick to establish a crime scene following the horror collision.

 CCTV footage from a nearby property which revealed the final moments before the fatal collision was widely shared on Saturday.